microchip-pic-avr-examples/pic18f56q24-curiosity-mvio-i2c-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Multi-Voltage I/O (MVIO) Example Using I2C to communicate with EEPROM 3 Click board using the PIC18F56Q24 Microcontroller Generated with MCC Melody
+# Multi-Voltage I/O (MVIO) Example Using I2C to communicate with an EEPROM 3 Click board and MCP9800 using the PIC18F56Q24 Microcontroller Generated with MCC Melody

 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->
 This example shows how to use MVIO for two different voltage domains, one voltage for the Microcontroller and a different one for the Sensor or in this example an EEPROM using I<sup>2</sup>C communication.
+This example communicates with a MC9800 Temperature Sensor and saves the data to the EEPROM 3 click board.
 ## Related Documentation

 - [PIC18F-Q24 Family Product Page](https://www.microchip.com/en-us/product/PIC18F56Q24)